nichochar/housepoints/README.md

 ### Commands

 ```
 $ virtualenv venv                                # create a virtualenv called "venv"
 $ source venv/bin/activate                       # activate it
 $ pip install -r requirements.txt                # install the requirements in it
-$ python main.py                    # run the server in it
+$ export FLASK_ENV=development && python main.py # run the server in it
 ```